Staff profile

 My main research interests include:

-I am an experienced mixed methods researcher and have interviewed and surveyed thousands of children, young people, teachers, heads, arts leads, visiting artists, and outreach people from arts and music institutions.
+I am an experienced mixed methods researcher and have interviewed and surveyed thousands of children, young people, teachers, heads, arts leads, visiting artists and outreach staff from arts and music organisations.

 My PhD was on music made for children.
-My book 'Spinning the Child: Musical Constructions of Childhood through Records, Radio and Television' (Routledge) and other publications examines how a range of case studies of music made for children construct discourses and ideals of childhood that ultimately impact on children and the ways they are valued by society.
+My book 'Spinning the Child: Musical Constructions of Childhood through Records, Radio and Television' (Routledge 2021) and other publications examine how music made for children constructs discourses and ideals of childhood.

-My publications include journal articles on the quantitative analysis of children’s music, children’s singing voices (‘Autotuning Hannah Montana’), humour in children's music, ‘mash ups’/issues of authorship and originality in music, and the music of the Joy Division biopic ‘Control’ on which I worked directly with the actors on their music performances.
+Other publications include journal articles and chapters on the quantitative analysis of children’s music, rock music for children, children’s singing voices ('Autotuning Hannah Montana'), humour in children's music, issues of authorship and originality in music, and the music of the Joy Division biopic ‘Control’, a film I worked on as a band rehearsal coach.

 Membership of professional bodies